kamel-beloula/Horiseon-code-refactor/README.md

 ## Description

-So, you are interested  in front end web development, just like me.
+So, you are interested  in front end web development.
+You came to the righy place.
-This project will provide you with the building blocks needed to built web pages.
+This project will provide you with the knowledge and the skills required to master buildong websites.

+In this first unit we will be learning about **HTML**, **CSS** and **GIT**.

 **HTML**, or **Hypertext Markup Language**, is at the heart of every website.
-As the standard language used to build the structure of a webpage, HTML allows us to define elements like paragraphs, images, links, forms, and more.
+As the standard language used to build the structure of a webpage, HTML allows us to define elements like paragraphs, images, links, forms, and more.[1]

 **Cascading Style Sheets**, or **CSS**, is used to add styling to the elements created with HTML.
-CSS determines how elements are presented on the page, including font, color, size, positioning of elements, and even animation.
+CSS determines how elements are presented on the page, including font, color, size, positioning of elements, and even animation.[1]

 In this module, you'll learn how to build webpages that use HTML and CSS to define their structure and style.
 You'll also be introduced to **Git**, a version control system that stores your code and its history, as well as separate versions of the code.
+[1]

 These are the essential skills and tools that you'll use throughout your career.